 (3) In calculating a fair allocation amount, the Minister shall have regard to the purposes of this Act and such other matters as may be prescribed.

-Minister to report to Financial Services Manager
+Minister to inform Financial Services Manager

-(4) The Minister shall provide a report setting out the fair allocation amount in respect of each reference period to the Financial Services Manager.
+(4) The Minister shall provide the fair allocation amount in respect of each reference period to the Financial Services Manager.

-[OLC Note: I have suggested referring to providing a “report” rather than providing an “amount” to avoid a suggestion that an actual monetary amount would be provided.]
+[OLC Note: I have suggested referring to providing a “report” rather than providing an “amount” to avoid a suggestion that an actual monetary amount would be provided..
+NTD: Clients would like to go back to “amount” since providing for a “report” would be unexpected to decision-makers.
+I think we can fight off any contention that the Minister was to provide money (funds) by virtue of the scheme of the Act and the fact that each time the fair allocation amount is referenced, its referenced in terms of its calculation etc.]

 Recalculation